 I was lucky enough to experience this for myself a few years ago when I found myself on an assignment in Brussels.
 There is an entire street in the centre of the town dedicated to small restaurants, each vying with one another to get customers into their shop to experience their mouthwatering mussels and chips (or moules frites as they are known in Belgium).

 Once seated, and order placed, the food arrives in minutes.
 Plump juicy mussels, flavoured with garlic, the crispiest of french fries, and a huge glass of ice-cold Belgium beer to wash it all down with.
 There’s something really special about sitting at a pavement cafe, eating delicious food, and just watching the world go by.

 So I decided to make these mussels myself at home, and I think they turned out pretty well.
 Why not try them and see for yourself.

 How to make fresh mussels and creamy garlic sauce

 For a complete list of ingredients and full instructions, see the printable recipe card at the end of this post.

 This recipe is sufficient for two people as a main, or 4 people as a starter.
-You can easily adjust this recipe to cater for more people by increasing the quantity of mussels, and adjusting the ingredients for the sauce.
+You can easily adjust this recipe to cater for more people by increasing the quantity of the mussels and adjusting the ingredients for the sauce.

 You will need fresh mussels in their shells.
 Allow at least 1 pound (450g) per person – more if you are feeling greedy!

-The edible portion of the mussels is approximately 30% of the weight with shells.
+The edible portion of the mussels is approximately 30% of the weight of the mussels with the shells.
 So one pound should provide about 4 to 5 ounces (or 140g) of mussel meat.

 For the creamy garlic sauce you will need: